Andy Warhol ©Hamilton-Selway Fine Art

 Andy Warhol – Joseph Beuys – 1980/83

-Offset lithograph Signed by Warhol and Joseph Beuys
+This work is hand-signed by Andy Warhol and Joseph Beuys

 33 x 27.5 cm